damncabbage/damncabbage.github.io.old/source/_posts/2015-01-06-ansible-pit-traps-the-key-value-dsl.markdown

     creates: "/home/foo/bar.txt"
 {% endcodeblock %}

-Why not use `service: name=httpd state=running` sometimes and `service: { name: "httpd", state: "running" }` other times?
-Safety.
-Or, rather, a step towards safety.
-Remembering the edge cases for `key=value` can be done, yes, but it's another edge case in a tool that's arguably already full of edge cases.
+Why not use `service: name=httpd state=running` sometimes, and `service: { name: "{{ "{{some_variable "}}}}", state: "running" }` other times when needed for variable interpolation or special-case `=` usage?
+Consistency, in attempt to increase safety.
+Remembering the special rules for `key=value` can be done, yes, but it's another edge case in a tool that's arguably already [full of](https://github.com/ansible/ansible/issues/9899) [edge](https://github.com/ansible/ansible/issues/9856) [cases](https://github.com/ansible/ansible/issues/8219); sticking to the "Always use YAML hashes" rule means one less thing to forget about or train the new ops people up on.

 And hey, think of it like what people used to do with SQL; nobody does `$sql = "SELECT * FROM users WHERE name = '$username'";` anymore, right?